 Kids will be in awe (or should that be ‘ore’?) of the coal and emeralds, but the real excitement starts when you top this TNT cake with sparklers.
 Mini-minds will be blown! (via Little Wish Parties)

 You’ll have a blast making this TNT cake and the hidden ‘gems’ will be a big hit when the cake is cut.
-Sponge, lollies and a manageable amount of fondant is just what the mummy ordered! (via Mum Turned Mom)
+Sponge, lollies and a manageable amount of fondant are just what the mummy ordered! (via Mum Turned Mom)

 With a gold block to find and a cake lake to slurp, the birthday builder will be happy as a (non-hostile) pig in mud. (via Cake Rush)